 Lakeland Routes is a personal blog and photography diary of our walks here in the Lake District, North West England.
-Our aim is to provide information for those wanting to explore the Lakeland Fells, with maps, photos and very detailed route descriptions.
-Many of the routes included on the website follow the footsteps of Alfred Wainwright, the author of ‘A Pictorial Guide to the Lakeland Fells’, however, there are also many ‘off the beaten track’ routes that are personal favourites of ours.
+Our aim is to provide route guides for those wanting to explore the Lakeland Fells, which include maps, photos and very detailed route descriptions.
+Many of the walks included on the website follow the footsteps of Alfred Wainwright, the author of ‘A Pictorial Guide to the Lakeland Fells’, however, there are also many ‘off the beaten track’ routes that are personal favourites of ours.

 All walks provided on the website are listed in the ‘Routes’ menu.

 > 100 Lakeland Routes

 A list of our favourite routes on and around the Lake District Fells.

 Various terrains, gradients and distances for families and people with disabilities.

 Little or no ascent around the lakes, valleys and villages.

 Where routes require scrambling, we’ve added as many photos as possible to show the ascent in much more detail; obviously safety comes first, so only attempt these scrambles if you are experienced and have suitable gear for the conditions.
 Whilst we are happy to provide the information, you are responsible for your own health and safety.